What Happened? (view our latest update)

-Ten goats from Twin Willow Ranch in Milan, MI, are happily clearing and eating poison ivy and buckthorn on two of Gallup's islands from June 6th until June 27th.
+Ten goats from Twin Willow Ranch in Milan, MI, cleared poison ivy and buckthorn on two of Gallup's islands between June 6 and June 27, 2019.
 This pilot project is part of an ongoing effort to clear out the overgrowth and invasive shrubbery as park staff work toward a long-term maintenance plan.

-The two islands (circled below) accessible by the foot bridge will be closed from June 6th through the duration.
+The two islands (circled below) accessible by the foot bridge were closed during the goat's stay.

-Click the picture below to read the goats' biographies and learn a little more about our new temporary staff!
+Click the picture below to read the goats' biographies and learn a little more about our 2019 goat team.

 Pilot Program Fact Sheet